-As coronavirus quietly spread, a nondescript nursing home became the deadliest hot spot in the U.S.
+As coronavirus quietly spread, a nondescript nursing home became the deadliest hot spot in the US

-The final weeks of February brought an unusual flurry of 911 calls from the Life Care Center of Kirkland.
+The final weeks of February brought an unusual flurry of 911 calls from the Life Care Centre of Kirkland.
 A lieutenant at the local fire department suggested alerting county health officials: The nursing home might have been hit with another run of the flu.

 Emergency crews dispatched as they would with any routine call, without hesitation, said Fire Chief Joseph Sanford.

-"No one had any idea," he said, "that covid was here."
+"No one had any idea," he said, "that Covid was here."

-Covid-19, the new global threat caused by the novel coronavirus, already was barreling through the nursing home with frightening speed, turning the 100-plus bed facility into the outbreak's deadliest place in the United States.
+Covid-19, the new global threat caused by the novel coronavirus, already was barrelling through the nursing home with frightening speed, turning the 100-plus bed facility into the outbreak's deadliest place in the United States.
 Within days, dozens of people in this quiet Seattle suburb would be under quarantine, including college students, three police officers and 28 firefighters.

 Nationwide, at least 17 people have died after becoming infected with the respiratory virus.
-Ten have been linked to the Life Care Center, succumbing in the past two weeks.
+Ten have been linked to the Life Care Centre, succumbing in the past two weeks.
 Many more Life Care residents have been exposed to the virus, as well as some staff members.
 Late Thursday, officials evacuated 15 residents to local hospitals without saying why.

 The 69 residents who remain are confined to their room, leaving the overstuffed furniture and polished tile halls strangely empty.
 Staff wearing blue smocks, face masks and gloves tend to them around the clock.
 Visitors are banned, so relatives stand outside, communicating with their loved ones through window panes.

-The outbreak at the nursing home has placed Kirkland at the center of the unfolding mystery surrounding the coronavirus.
+The outbreak at the nursing home has placed Kirkland at the centre of the unfolding mystery surrounding the coronavirus.
 Washington state has been particularly hard hit, with two more facilities for seniors reporting infected residents on Friday.

 For most people, symptoms are mild, and might include a slight fever or a cough.
 The first known case in the United States was diagnosed in January in nearby Snohomish County, approximately 15 miles north of Life Care.
 The man, 35, recovered.